Around the world and around the corner

 Sourcing directly and indirectly from roughly 2.4 mio farmers

-Providing sustainability support to roughly 532,000 farmers
+Providing sustainability support to 532,000 farmers

 Improving traceability and transparency in your supply chain